AntaresSimulatorTeam/AntaREST/docs/install/0-INSTALL.md

 ## Deploy

-There are 2 ways to use and/or deploy the application :
+There are 2 ways to use and/or deploy the application:

 - As [a server application](./2-DEPLOY.md#production-server-deployment)
 - As [a desktop systray application](./2-DEPLOY.md#local-application-build)